SHAARPEC/shaarpec-python-client/README.md

 [![SHAARPEC API screenshot][product-screenshot]](https://www.shaarpec.com)

-This project is a Python client for convenient access to the SHAARPEC Analytics API, including automated authentication handling via device or code flow.
+This is a Python client for simple access to the SHAARPEC Analytics API.
+Authentication is handled automatically via device flow or authorization code flow.
+Authentication can also be disabled if accessing a public Analytics API.

 The SHAARPEC Analytics API provides calculations on the healthcare organization's resources, capacities, clinical outcomes, and much more.
-These results can be accessed via a standard REST API protected by the SHAARPEC Identity Server.
+These results can be accessed via a standard REST API, which is usually protected by the SHAARPEC Identity Server.

 <p align="right">(<a href="#top">back to top</a>)</p>